 Privileged collateral line

-In order for the deceased’s brothers and sisters to have an equal share in the succession, they must have the same mother and father as the deceased (i.e. they must be “whole-blood” relatives).
+In order for the deceased’s brothers and sisters to have an equal share in the succession, they must have the same parents as the deceased (i.e. they must be “whole-blood” relatives).
 The same applies to their own descendants: in other words, to have an equal share of the succession, the deceased’s nieces and nephews must issue from the same parents.

 If there are only sisters and brothers in the privileged collateral line, the succession is partitioned into two equal shares, one for the deceased’s paternal line and the other for the maternal line.
 Each share is then divided by the number of heirs (brothers and sisters) within each line.